yomybaby/dev.tiapp/README.md

 ## Note
 - You will need to understand what can be changed at the `build.pre.contruct` phase.
 - Don't forget close tag with `dev.` prefix. :)
+- If you have a problem or idea, please [make a issue](https://github.com/yomybaby/dev.tiapp/issues).
 ## Licence MIT